Skip to content

 During a match between “Back Breaker” Dylan Broda and Big Mikk Vainula, I was reaching in under the bottom rope with my camera when Mikk was about to throw Dylan out of the ring.
 There was a stumble, it turned into a ‘modified forward roll’, and Dylan’s boot stomped right on the top of my head with full force.

 It felt like the vertebrae in my neck got squashed, and I was feeling its effects for the rest of the night.
-And that stupid little hard button on top of my baseball cap dug into my skull like a spike.
+That stupid little hard button on top of my baseball cap dug into my skull like a spike.
 Happy days.

 There was also the time when I had not done my homework on “The Scandinavian Dragon” Aliss Ink, and her 619.
 Me being the dumbass, I came in close to get a shot of Mila Schmidt on the ropes, and my head was right in the trajectory of Aliss’ leg.
-Then, a ‘619 out of nowhere’ and she smacked the hat from my head a good 5 feet.
+She smacked the hat from my head a good 5 feet.

 One particular move you might want to watch out for is known as the Miz-line.
 Northern Ireland’s athletic superman, Tucker, is one who likes to do it.
 If you’re by the corner post with your camera, you better be aware of what’s up.
-There was a time when, even though I can react pretty quickly, his foot bumped into the lens hood of my camera.
+Even though I can react quickly, his foot bumped into the lens hood of my camera.
 That was a close call.

 I’ve also had a couple of close encounters with a steel chair.
-The first time was when I was still refereeing.
-We ran a show at a venue where the entrance was far away from the locker room, and you had to sneak in there via the upstairs, well before your match.
-The curtain was in the back corner of the ring, “The Rebel” StarBuck and I were there ahead of time.
+The first time when I was still refereeing.
+We had to sneak in to the main entrance early, through the upstairs.
+The makeshift curtain was in the back corner of the ring, “The Rebel” StarBuck and I were there ahead of time.
 All of a sudden, a speeding steel chair flung through the curtains and missed us by a couple of feet.
 We looked at each other and knew we had just dodged a bullet.

-Another time I was shooting pictures, I believe it might have been a TLC match many years ago.
-A folded chair fell on the side of the apron and bounced straight towards me.
+Another time when shooting pictures, it might have been a TLC match many years ago.
+A folded steel chair fell on the side of the apron and bounced high speed straight towards me.
 Simply reacting to it, I was somehow able to block it with my forearm.
 The bigger risk could’ve been, however, if the chair had actually hit someone sitting in the front row.
 So, luckily, it was just me.

 At ringside or not, I can have my moments.
 After a show one time, as I was carrying our camera gear to the car.
 Two camera bags on my back, a tripod around my neck, and two more bags in my hands.
 I tripped on my shoe laces like a fool, and it must have looked like a flawless Ric Flair face bump right on the street.
 Lucky for me and our gear, it was winter time, with some snow to soften my landing.